1. Home

 1. PDF: Make Sure Your File is Readable Text (not an image of text).

-PDF documents are technically, quite complex.
-The document itself can have two layers; the layer that you see and, if it is a searchable PDF file, the layer that contains the text that will be searched.
+PDF documents are technically quite complex.
+The document itself can have two layers: 1) the layer you see and, if it is a searchable PDF file, 2) the layer that contains the text that will be searched.
 Since the visible layer is just an image, a screen reader cannot read it—it can only read the searchable layer.
 Documents should be OCRed if possible.
 The resulting PDF from the OCRing process is also Tagged.

-Additionally, the Center for Academic Success offers a conversion service for image-based materials to text-based materials.
+The Center for Academic Success also offers a conversion service for image-based materials to text-based materials.
 Submit the form here for this conversion:

 OCR Conversion Form